Martin Spanberg: Works

 Spanberg wrote a brief account of his travels.
 They pointedly failed to locate the phantom islands of Rica de Oro and Rica de Plata ("Rich in Gold and Silver") supposedly in the area.
-The first trustworthy account of the region, Spanberg further established that the supposedly enormous Staten Island (Staten Eylandt, lit.
-"States Island") and Company Land (Compagnies Landt; Terre de la Compagnie) common on European maps after the 1743 visit of Maarten Gerritsz Vries of the Dutch East India Company were either nonexistant or much smaller in extent, grossly misrepresenting some of the Kurils like Urup and Iturup.
-It was not, however, immediately accepted and the various phantom islands continued to appear on French and other maps for decades longer.
+Producing the first trustworthy account of the region, Spanberg further established that the supposedly enormous Staten Island (Staten Eylandt, lit.
+"States Island") and Company Land (Compagnies Landt; Terre de la Compagnie) common on European maps after the 1643 visit of Maarten Gerritsz Vries of the Dutch East India Company were either nonexistent or much smaller in extent, grossly misrepresenting some of the Kurils like Urup and Iturup.
+This was not, however, immediately accepted, and the various phantom islands continued to appear on French and other maps for decades longer.

 Honors

 Shpanberg Island in the Kurils and Shpanberg Island in the Nordenskiöld Archipelago are named for him.